SEMICeu/SDG-sandbox/process_and_method/review_cycles_and_consensus/README.md

 Consensus is a generally accepted opinion or general agreement among a group of people.

 <blockquote><i>
-Consensus is the heart of the process to develop common data models.
+Consensus is the heart of the process to develop OOTS data models for specific evidence types.
 It aims at developing a collective output, which is the reflection of the greatest possible number of views.

 Indeed, consensus involves looking for solutions that are acceptable to all.
 When everyone agrees with a decision, they are more likely to implement it and, in our case, ultimately use the common data models being built.
 Consensus is built through iterations, called review cycles.